This intro page last modified August 8, 2017 3:39 pm

 The four genealogy sites for my Sark, Richards, Harrigan, and Hannah ancestors are not yet implemented

-I am not affiliated in any way with TMG™, or its company Wholly Genes, Inc. I am simply a satisfied user of this software package and have constructed these documents to aid me in its use.
+I am not affiliated in any way with TMG™, or its company Wholly Genes, Inc. I am simply a satisfied user of this software package, continue to use its final version, and have constructed these documents to aid me in its use.

 If others find these documents useful, so much the better.
 I do not warrant in any way that they are accurate or useful, and any use of them is at the user’s own risk.